Joseph Mohr: Early life and education

 Mohr was born in Salzburg on 11 December 1792, to an unmarried embroiderer, Anna Schoiberin, and Franz Mohr, a mercenary soldier and deserter, who abandoned Joseph's mother before the birth.
 The ancestors on his father's side came from the town of Mariapfarr in the mountainous Lungau region south of Salzburg, while his mother's family was from the salt-mining city of Hallein.
 At his baptism shortly after birth, the godfather was recorded as Joseph Wohlmuth, the last official executioner of Salzburg, who did not personally attend but had himself represented by one Franziska Zachin.
 As the parents were unmarried, Joseph received the name of his godfather, according to custom.

 Johann Nepomuk Hiernle, vicar and leader of music at Salzburg Cathedral, enabled Mohr to have an education and encouraged him in music.
 As a boy, Mohr would serve simultaneously as a singer and violinist in the choirs of the University Church and at the Benedictine monastery church of St. Peter.
 From 1808 to 1810, Mohr studied at the Benedictine monastery of Kremsmünster in the province of Upper Austria.
 He then returned to Salzburg to attend the Lyceum school, and in 1811, he entered the seminary.
-Since he was of illegitimate birth, a special dispensation was required in those days for him to attend seminary.
+Since he was of illegitimate birth, a special dispensation by the pope was required in those days for him to attend seminary.
 On 21 August 1815, Mohr graduated and was ordained as a priest.

 Father Mohr

 In the autumn of 1815, Mohr was asked to provide temporary help in the village of Ramsau near Berchtesgaden.
 Mohr then served as assistant priest in Mariapfarr (1815–1817).
 It was during this time, in 1816, that he penned the words to "Silent Night" in Mariapfarr.
 Poor health forced him to return to Salzburg in the summer of 1817.
-After a short recuperation he began serving as an assistant priest at St. Nicholas in Oberndorf, where he made the acquaintance of Franz Gruber, schoolteacher in neighbouring Arnsdorf.
+After a short recuperation he began serving as an assistant priest at the Nikolauskirche in Oberndorf, where he made the acquaintance of Franz Gruber, schoolteacher in neighbouring Arnsdorf.